-To access a WebLogic Process Integrator workflow, a WebLogic Process Integrator application begins by importing the necessary package(s).
-At a minimum, the WebLogic Process Integrator application must import the com.bea.b2b.wlpi package, as shown in the following example.
+To access a workflow, a workflow application begins by importing the necessary package(s).
+At a minimum, the application must import the com.bea.b2b.wlpi package, as shown in the following example.

 Listing 3-1 Importing the com.bea.b2b.wlpi Package